 I get asked a lot of questions about the adventures I go on, how I launched and grew an online community and how I managed to build a career for myself as a conservationist and adventurer.

-I know when I started out I found there was a lack of transparency from the people I followed who where doing the adventures and jobs that I wanted to do.
-So, I wanted to put this page together in the hope that it helps others starting out!
+I know when I started out I found there was a lack of transparency from the people I followed who were doing the adventures and jobs that I wanted to do.
+So, I put this page together in the hope that it helps others starting out!

 Where do you find inspiration for your next adventure?

 It’s never a quick process for me.
-I usually spend days and weeks thinking up different ideas and researching options before I settle on what I’m going to do.
-On My Adventures page you can see the previous expeditions I’ve done.
+I usually spend days and weeks thinking up different ideas and researching options before I settle on what I will do.
+On My Adventures page, you can see the previous expeditions I’ve done.
 Also check out:

 - How to find inspiration for your next adventure